 203 Non-Authoritative Information

-This status code is not generally returned by the server that is handling the requests itself, but by a HTTP proxy that sits between the client and the server.
+that sits between the client and the server.
 This response indicates that the proxy sitting in between has actually modified the response body from the server and hence the “Non-Authoritative Information”.
 A downside or a side-effect of this status code is that the client never gets to know what the actual response from the server was and that information is lost forever.

-To get around the loss of information with respect to the actual response, it is suggested to use the Warning field specified in the RFC 7234.
-As per the specification, a Warning field is used to add additional information about the modification made to the response message which might not be conveyed as a part of the status code.
+field is used to add additional information about the modification made to the response message which might not be conveyed as a part of the status code.

-When using a Warning field, we add a specific warning code to the value of the field and that warning code indicates the type of transformation that is applied at the proxy level.
+field, we add a specific warning code to the value of the field and that warning code indicates the type of transformation that is applied at the proxy level.
 Also, the status code that is returned by the server is preserved.
-Hence, there is no loss of information with the use of Warning field.
+Hence, there is no loss of information with the use of Warning

 Client Request